polyipseity/information/special/NumPy/user guide/fundamentals/array creation.md

 There are {{6 general mechanisms}} for creating arrays:

-1. Conversion... ::: ... from other Python structures (i.e. lists and tuples)
+1. Conversion ::: from other Python structures (i.e. lists and tuples)
-2. Intrinsic... ::: ...
-NumPy array creation functions (e.g. arange, ones, zeros, etc.)
+2. Intrinsic ::: NumPy array creation functions (e.g. arange, ones, zeros, etc.)
-3. Replicating, joining, or mutating... ::: ... existing arrays
+3. Replicating, joining, or mutating ::: existing arrays
-4. Reading... ::: ... arrays from disk, either from standard or custom formats
+4. Reading ::: arrays from disk, either from standard or custom formats
-5. Creating arrays... ::: ... from raw bytes through the use of strings or buffers
+5. Creating arrays ::: from raw bytes through the use of strings or buffers
-6. Use of... ::: ... special library functions (e.g., random)
+6. Use of ::: special library functions (e.g., random)

 You can use these methods to {{create ndarrays or [structured arrays](structured%20arrays.md)}}.
 This document will cover general methods for {{ndarray creation}}.